KnothHe/url-tools-chrome-extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`.
 2. Enable "Developer mode" in the top right corner.
-3. Click on "Load unpacked" and select the `public` folder of the project.
+3. Click on "Load unpacked" and select the `dist` folder of the project.
 4. The extension should now be loaded and ready to use.

 ## Usage